-I was born in Paris, France, where I spent most of my life.
-I received a bachelor degree in 2010 from École Polytechnique.
+Originally from Paris, France, I received a bachelor degree in 2010 from École Polytechnique.
 As a student, I long hesitated between space system engineering and astronomy, between building objects that go to outer space or studying it directly.
-After getting a master in each of these fields, I decided to work in the field of astronomical instrumentation, specifically for exoplanets, which allows me to combine these two passions: building the most challenging space instruments to observe distant worlds.
+I decided to work in the field of astronomical instrumentation, specifically for exoplanets, which allows me to combine these two passions: building the most challenging space instruments to observe distant worlds.

 After the completion of my PhD at Observatoire de Paris (LESIA) in 2014, I spent 4 years in Baltimore (MD), as a postdoc, first at at the Space Telescope Science Institute and then at Johns Hopkins University.
 Since 2018, I am a Sagan postdoctoral Fellow at the Jet Propulsion Laboratory (Pasadena, CA).
 I will be starting a new position as a Chargé de Recherche CNRS (Tenured Scientist) at Observatoire de Paris in 2020.English CV (PDF) | French CV (PDF)